· ·

 Comparing Salary and Benefits

-A well-balanced compensation package combines salary and benefits, thus offering a more attractive proposition for current and potential employees.
-Companies that understand the value of a comprehensive compensation strategy are more likely to retain top talent and maintain high levels of employee satisfaction.
+A well-balanced compensation package—salary plus thoughtfully designed benefits—offers a more attractive proposition for both current and potential employees.
+Companies that understand this are more likely to retain top talent and maintain high levels of satisfaction.

 Core Employee Benefits